walz1/BusinessIntelligence_Chicago/README.md

 * The section *Data understanding* is commented by default, as the correlation analyses needs quite long.
 * Within the *Modeling* section we have commented all models except for *Decision Tree*.
 You can add or remove them as you like.
+* The code is not very talkative and does not write many results to stdout.
+We have used a slightly customized MatLab layout of Spyder.

 ## Nice to know
 * We have prepared some great visualizations of the dataset.
 You can play with them [here](https://walz1.github.io/BusinessIntelligence_Chicago/).